About the Artists

 Michael Drumheller, Baritone

 Michael Drumheller is originally from Richland, Washington.
-A favorite baritone in the Pacific Northwest classical music scene, he has been a soloist with Seattle Symphony, Orchestra Seattle, Music of Remembrance, Seattle Opera Previews, Boston Lyric Opera, Cleveland Orchestra, Philadelphia Philharmonic, Longwood Opera, and many other organizations.
-As a recitalist, he is especially interested in Russian art song and opera, and recently gave a recital of Russian repertoire at the Icicle Creek Music Festival in Leavenworth.
-He has performed under the batons of renowned conductors such as Gerard Schwarz, Leonard Slatkin, and Robert Spano.
-Mr. Drumheller holds a Master of Music degree from Boston University, where he was a student of the singer and teacher Phyllis Curtin.
+A favorite bass- baritone in the Pacific Northwest classical music and opera scenes, he has been a soloist with Seattle Symphony, Tacoma Opera, Skagit Opera, Seattle Gilbert & Sullivan Society, Boston Lyric Opera, Cleveland Orchestra, Orchestra Seattle, and many other organizations, under the direction of renowned conductors including Robert Spano, Gerard Schwarz, and Leonard Slatkin.
+As a recitalist, he is especially interested in Russian music, and has been an invited performer of Russian vocal repertoire at the Icicle Creek Music Festival and at Wellesley College.
+Mr. Drumheller holds a Master’s degree in Vocal Performance from Boston University, where he was a student of Phyllis Curtin.
 He is an alumnus of the Tanglewood Music Center and holds BS and MS degrees from MIT.
-His diverse musical background includes playing tympani in symphony orchestras and drumming and singing for his own original rock band.
-Mr. Drumheller has been a featured performer in many productions of the late, distinguished Northwest conductor Hans Wolf.
-He regularly volunteers as a soloist for Northwest Chorale, which raises money for the Northwest Harvest Food Bank 5/2012
+His diverse musical background includes playing tympani in symphony orchestras and drumming and singing for his own rock bands.
+Mr. Drumheller has been a featured performer in many productions of the late, distinguished Northwest conductor Hans Wolf, and regularly appears as a soloist for Northwest Chorale, which raises money for Northwest Harvest.
+9/2018

 Michael Dudley, BaritoneMichael Dudley was raised in Seattle where he participated in both instrumental and choral music in the local schools and played clarinet in the Seattle Youth Symphony Orchestras.
 While attending Bellevue Community College, he joined the school's vocal jazz ensemble, Celebration!
 He also attended the University of Washington and received a Bachelor of Science degree in Mathematics.
 Currently you can find Michael busy performing as a soloist and chorus member of several regional opera companies, including Seattle Opera, Tacoma Opera and Bellevue Opera.
 In addition, Mr. Dudley has appeared locally as a church soloist in concert and in oratorio.

-Michael Dunlap, Bass-Baritoneis originally from Pasadena, California where he first learned to play the viola.
-He studied composition at Western Washington University with Roger Briggs where he focused mainly on instrumental music.
+Michael Dunlap (bass-baritone) is originally from Pasadena, California, where he embarked on his musical journey as a violist.
+He later studied composition at Western Washington University with Roger Briggs where he focused mainly on instrumental music.
 After college he started singing more, performing roles in musical theater and singing in choirs.
-Michael now performs regularly with Seattle Opera and has appeared in other local venues such as Northwest Opera in the Schools, Seattle Opera Guild Previews and most notably as Dr. Bartolo in The Barber of Seville for Tacoma Opera, Colline in La Bohème for Vashon Opera and Count Rodolfo for Puget Sound Opera.
-As a composer and conductor, he premiered his setting of Psalm 8 for chorus and piano at Peace Lutheran Church in February 2009.
+Michael now performs regularly with Seattle Opera and has appeared in numerous roles in other local venues such as Northwest Opera in the Schools, Seattle Opera Guild Previews and most notably as Dr. Bartolo in The Barber of Seville for Tacoma Opera and Colline in La Bohème for Vashon Opera.
+Other roles for Vashon Opera include Masetto in Don Giovanni, Marco in Gianni Schicchi and the Jailer in Dialogues des Carmèlites.
+Michael returns to Puget Sound Concert Opera after singing the role of Ferrando in PSCO's production of il Trovatore.
+Other PSCO credits include Count Rodolfo in La sonnambula and Claudio in Bèatrice et Bènedict.
+9/2018

 Soprano Serena Eduljee’s current season includes a full schedule in the Pacific Northwest, including performances as Queen of the Night/First Lady (Die Zauberflote), Katya (Katya Kabanova), Violetta (La Traviata), and Gretel (Hansel und Gretel) for the Seattle Opera previews, Frasquita (Carmen) with Pacific Northwest Opera, and the title role of Cinderella in Seattle Opera's touring production of Cinderella in Spain.